-At the Bourlon Law Firm, the needs of your children will be our priority, and we will go the extra mile to ensure that you are zealously represented throughout each stage of your case.
+At the Bourlon Law Firm, the needs of your children are the priority and Bobby will go the extra mile to ensure that you are zealously represented throughout each stage of your case.

 You don’t have to face family law issues alone.

-At the Bourlon Law Firm, we will provide you with the step-by-step guidance you need to be confident about your case, no matter what issues are at hand.
+The Bourlon Law Firm will provide you with the step-by-step guidance you need to be confident about your case, no matter what issues are at hand.

 In Texas, the amount of child support the custodial parent receives is determined by the percentage of the noncustodial parent’s net income.
 The court established formula is as follows:

 - 20 percent of net resources for one child

 - No less than 40 percent for six or more children